 We are crypto currency fans and want to make mining as easy as possible.
 Our company is located in Germany.

 HRB 82480 Amtsgericht Düsseldorf

 No, we definitely do not have your private key or access to it.
-The simple reason is, that we want to be as trustful as possible.
 We would be an additional security risk regarding your coins.

 We are not interested in your data.